pivot-access-ltd/bma-offline-docs/src/ip-ranges.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/a76e24de7c65d3553f853bc2b6a96671d756651b.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/a76e24de7c65d3553f853bc2b6a96671d756651b.jpeg"></a>

-rad-end

-rad-begin /deb/2.9/ui
 Choose 'Reserve range' or 'Reserve dynamic range'.
 If you choose the latter, MAAS will automatically provide DHCP for enlistment and commissioning provided that the associated VLAN has DHCP enabled.
-Read the [DHCP page](/t/managing-dhcp/2909). rad-end
+Read the [DHCP page](/t/managing-dhcp/nnnn).

-rad-begin /deb/3.0/ui
-Choose 'Reserve range' or 'Reserve dynamic range'.
-If you choose the latter, MAAS will automatically provide DHCP for enlistment and commissioning provided that the associated VLAN has DHCP enabled.
-Read the [DHCP page](/t/managing-dhcp/4035). rad-end

-rad-begin /snap/2.9/ui
-Choose 'Reserve range' or 'Reserve dynamic range'.
-If you choose the latter, MAAS will automatically provide DHCP for enlistment and commissioning provided that the associated VLAN has DHCP enabled.
-Read the [DHCP page](/t/managing-dhcp/2903). rad-end

-rad-begin /snap/3.0/ui
-Choose 'Reserve range' or 'Reserve dynamic range'.
-If you choose the latter, MAAS will automatically provide DHCP for enlistment and commissioning provided that the associated VLAN has DHCP enabled.
-Read the [DHCP page](/t/managing-dhcp/4033). rad-end

-rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 When you choose either of those two options, a window will appear allowing you to enter start and end addresses for the range as well as a comment.

 Below is an example window when creating a 'reserved range' (the windows are identical):